nixmeer/ESP_SHD/README.md

 ESP_SmartHomeDevice::init(const char* _mqttServerAddress, uint16_t _port, char* _name);
 ESP_SmartHomeDevice::init(char* _name)
 ```
-Call `ESP_SmartHomeDevice::init(...)` to setup and initialize wifi and mqtt in the `setup()` function of your .ino file.
-If there is no known wifi network, a wifi access point will be created which let's you connect the ESP to a wifi network.
+Call `ESP_SmartHomeDevice::init(...)` to setup and initialize wifi and mqtt in the `setup()` function of your *.ino* file.
+If there is no known wifi network, a wifi access point will be created which lets you connect the ESP to a wifi network.
 If you use **one** local mqtt broker and it is discoverable via mDNS, call `ESP_SmartHomeDevice::init(char* _name)`.
-The shd then automatically connects to it.
+The SHD then automatically connects to it.
 If it discovers 0 or more than one, it resets itself.
 Now just create new devices using `new Shd...()`.
 MQTT topics do always begin with the `_name` parameter initialized here.
 ## Creating devices